jatufin/birdnest/README.md

 ## Downloading and starting

-You should have Python 3 already installed in your system. we assume Linux or similar operating system is in use.
+You should have Python 3 already installed in your system.
+I assume Linux or similar operating system is in use.

 Clone the project from GitHub: